 Welcome to the homepage of the Tennessee Council of Teachers of English

-Check out the News page of the website for information about NCTE sponsored student-awards and more!
+Check out the News page of the website for information about NCTE sponsored student-awards, professional development opportunities, and more!

 Please join TCTE in congratulating Vince Vawter, Tennessee native and TCTE's 2013 Annual Conference luncheon keynote speaker, on Paperboy being named a 2014 winner of

 May 2014 edition of Visions and Revisions, the TCTE newsletter, is now available.
 Please visit the Publications page of the website.

 Co-editors Kristen Trent and Melissa Comer are now accepting submissions for the October edition of Visions & Revisions, TCTE's online newsletter.